 Crash Testing for Frontal Collisions?

-For testing frontal collisions, crash-test dummies are placed in the driver and front passenger seats and secured with the vehicle’s seat belts.
-Vehicles are crashed into a fixed barrier at 35 miles per hour (mph), which is equivalent to a head-on collision between two identical vehicles, each moving at 35 mph.
+For frontal testing collisions, crash-test dummies are placed in the driver and front passenger seats and secured with the vehicle’s seat belts.
+Vehicles are crashed into a fixed barrier at 35 miles per hour (mph), equivalent to a head-on collision between two identical vehicles, each moving at 35 mph.
 Since the test reflects a crash between two identical vehicles, you can only compare vehicles from the same weight class when looking at frontal crash protection ratings.

-- Five stars = 10% or less chance of serious injury.
+- Five stars = 10% or less chance of serious injury

-- Four stars = 11% to 20% chance of serious injury.
+- Four stars = 11% to 20% chance of serious injury

-- Three stars = 21% to 35% chance of serious injury.
+- Three stars = 21% to 35% chance of serious injury

-- Two stars = 36% to 45% chance of serious injury.
+- Two stars = 36% to 45% chance of serious injury

 - One star = 46% or higher chance of serious injury.